BredaUniversityResearch/MSPChallenge-Client-Launcher/README.md

 ```
 MSP-Challenge Client Launcher
 -------------------------------
-This program can launch multiple MSP-Challenge clients keeping the memory usage under a certain limit.
+This program can launch multiple MSP-Challenge clients keeping the system memory usage under a certain limit.
 It will pass any unknown arguments to the MSP-Challenge client, so you can pass client command line arguments, e.g.:
   MSPChallenge_Client_Launcher --num-clients=20 Team=Admin User=marin Password=test ServerAddress=http://localhost ConfigFileName=North_Sea_basic AutoLogin=1
 -------------------------------